LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

 ## Running Tests

+Before running tests, the did-webplus VDR and VDG must be running.
+See [did-webplus-wasm crate's README.md](../wasm/README.md) for instructions.

 Note that node.js does not support IndexedDB, and therefore this crate can not be run against node.js.

 ### Running Tests in Browser (Headless Mode)